Postmodern art: Use of the term

-Defining postmodern art
+Characteristics

 Postmodernism describes movements which both arise from, and react against or reject, trends in modernism.
 General citations for specific trends of modernism are formal purity, medium specificity, art for art's sake, authenticity, universality, originality and revolutionary or reactionary tendency, i.e. the avant-garde.
 However, paradox is probably the most important modernist idea against which postmodernism reacts.
 Paradox was central to the modernist enterprise, which Manet introduced.
 Manet's various violations of representational art brought to prominence the supposed mutual exclusiveness of reality and representation, design and representation, abstraction and reality, and so on.
 The incorporation of paradox was highly stimulating from Manet to the conceptualists.

 The status of the avant-garde is controversial: many institutions argue being visionary, forward-looking, cutting-edge, and progressive are crucial to the mission of art in the present, and therefore postmodern art contradicts the value of "art of our times".
 Postmodernism rejects the notion of advancement or progress in art per se, and thus aims to overturn the "myth of the avant-garde".
 Rosalind Krauss was one of the important enunciators of the view that avant-gardism was over, and the new artistic era is post-liberal and post-progress.
 Griselda Pollock studied and confronted the avant-garde and modern art in a series of groundbreaking books, reviewing modern art at the same time as redefining postmodern art.